MicrosoftDocs/fabric-docs/docs/cicd/git-integration/conflict-resolution.md

 [!INCLUDE [preview-note](../../includes/preview-note.md)]

-When you select **Update** when there are conflicts, A message notifies you that you need to resolve the conflicts before you can update.
+When you select **Update** when there are conflicts, a message notifies you that you need to resolve the conflicts before you can update.

 :::image type="content" source="./media/conflict-resolution/source-control-resolve-conflict.png" alt-text="Screenshot of error message from source control tab informing about conflicts.":::